-Low environmental impact is central to the design of the proposed 19 Park Square East residential development.
-The refurbishment and new extension consist of less than five dwellings and the gross internal floorspace is less than 500m2, therefore, an energy statement is not required according to the London Borough of Camden.
+Low environmental impact is central to the design of the proposed 7 Great James Street residential development.
+The refurbishment and new extension consist of less than five dwellings and the gross internal floorspace is less than 500m, therefore, an energy statement is not required according to the London Borough of Camden.
 This Sustainability Statement outlines the development's approach to sustainability, energy efficiency and renewable energy strategies in order to meet the targets set out in the National Planning Policy Framework (NPPF), the GLA's London Plan and the Camden Planning Guidance.

-In accordance with the London Borough of Camden, minor residential refurbishments (up to 4 units and <500m2) should meet the Part L1B requirements for retained thermal elements, the GLA requirements as per Policies 5.4 and 5.7.
+In accordance with the London Borough of Camden, minor residential refurbishments should meet the Part L1B requirements for retained thermal elements, the GLA requirements as per Policies 5.4 and 5.7.
 As this is a listed building it is exempt from the energy efficiency requirements set out in Part L1B of the Building Regulations as compliance would unacceptably alter the character or appearance of the dwelling.
-As this is a minor development with gross internal area less than 1,000m2, it is also exempt from the GLA requirements.
+As this is a minor development with gross internal area less than 1,000m, it is also exempt from the GLA requirements.